-People with disability, in spite of their qualification and caliber to work shoulder to shoulder alongside those without any disability, have to face discrimination at their workplace.
+People with disability, in spite of their qualification and caliber, have to face discrimination at their workplace.
 It is indeed very unfortunate that despite repeated discussions and debates on this issue, society has not been able to eradicate the 'stigma' of social and professional rejection and criticism towards the disabled.

 - a person who has a physical or mental impairment that substantially limits one or more major life activities;